xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 $ ln -s `which pod` /Applications/Xcode.app/Contents/Developer/usr/bin/pod
 {% endhighlight %}

-### Fastlane - Sigh & Gym cannot access to keychain
+#### Fastlane - Sigh & Gym cannot access to keychain

 That's all, they cannot access to keychain.
 Seeing this message (or similar) `security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.` when running `gym`or `sigh` is the symptom, later:

 * They cannot access stored login password, you must pass the password through env variables to `sigh` using `FASTLANE_PASSWORD`.
 * `gym` cannot access to distribution certificates installed in keychain, so make the IPA using `xcrun xcodebuild` instead of `gym`.

-### Certificates & private keys
+#### Certificates & private keys

 Ensure that:

 * They must be installed in System keychain so Xcode Bot can access them.
 * On the keychain app, change certificates and private keys *Access Control* allowing `codesign` and `security` binaries to access them.

-### Cannot select Xcode in Server app
+#### Cannot select Xcode in Server app

-After updating Xcode to version 7.2.1 I was able to select it on Server app, then Xcode service was disabled.
-When I tried to select the correct Xcode app there a dialog saying *"You must agree to the terms of the xcode software license agreement"* was shown.
-I found the solution on an Apple Forum thread [Can not choose Xcode in Server App - "You must agree to the terms..."](https://forums.developer.apple.com/thread/34683), running next command will allow you to select Xcode on Server app:
+After updating Xcode to version 7.2.1 we were able to select it on Server app, then Xcode service was disabled.
+When we tried to select the correct Xcode app there a dialog saying *"You must agree to the terms of the xcode software license agreement"* was shown.
+We found the solution on an Apple Forum thread [Can not choose Xcode in Server App - "You must agree to the terms..."](https://forums.developer.apple.com/thread/34683), running next command will allow you to select Xcode on Server app:

 {% highlight shell %}
 $ sudo /Applications/Xcode.app/Contents/Developer/usr/bin/xcscontrol --initialize
 {% endhighlight %}

-### IPA not available
+#### IPA not available

-The IPA built by the bot is copied to this path after the build finish `/Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$XCS_INTEGRATION_NUMBER/$TARGET_NAME.ipa`, but it is not available at the time that bot's after triggers are ran.
+The IPA built by the bot is copied to this path after the build finish `/Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$XCS_INTEGRATION_NUMBER/$TARGET_NAME.ipa`, but it's not available at the time that bot's after integration trigger is running.

-### XCS_ARCHIVE not defined
+#### XCS_ARCHIVE not defined

 The env variable XCS_ARCHIVE is defined only when the bot is set to perform the archive action.

-### Using a custom ssh key
+#### Using a custom ssh key

 To commit changelog changes and build number bump we need to have access to the repo from `_xcsbuildd`'s shell.
 If you prefer use SSH to access git server you will need to add a valid key in the builder user `.ssh` folder.
-Note that this key cannot have a passphrase set.
-If it is set, then the trigger will ask you to enter the shh key password stopping its process until you enter it.
+Note that this key should not have a passphrase set.
+Otherwise, the trigger will ask you to enter the shh key password stopping its process until you enter it.

 1. Log in as `_xcsbuildd`:
    `$ sudo su - _xcsbuildd`